Stories of bravery: Ukrainians rally to defend their country - NewsBreak

 Vitali, who is also the mayor of Ukraine’s capital city Kyiv, has said he would fight in the streets if need be.

-Even Ukrainian Parliament is setting the tone, member Kira Rudik tweeted: “Our women will protect our soil the same way as our men.”
+Even Ukrainian Parliament is setting the tone, member Kira Rudik tweeted: “Our women will protect our soil the same way as our men.”2 dead, 1 injured in Lenexa overnight shooting

 Other tweets claim to show civilian men taking up arms in the streets of Kyiv, repeating the same battle cry, “glory to Ukraine!”